 - Traditional machine translation: Google Translate, DeepL, and Microsoft Translator

-There was a clear winner: Claude Sonnet 3.5 ranked #1 across all languages tested, demonstrating superior performance not just among LLMs but against all translation engines in the study.
+There was a clear winner: Claude Sonnet 3.5 ranked #1 across all languages tested, achieving ‘good’ translations approximately 78% of the time across Polish, German, and Russian.

 The language pairs we tested